TeamSWG/ditto/README.md

 by running `java -version`.

 ## Docker ##
+If you want to host a Combat Upgrade game server, you'll want to use our Docker image.
+You'll need to install Docker on the machine you'll be using.
+A container using the image can then be run like so:
+`docker run -i -t --network="host" teamswg/latest`

-Docker images can be built of the code.
+For developers, Docker images can be built of the code: `docker build -t teamswg/ditto:v0.1.0`

 ## Submodules ##